A Guide to Contract Manufacturing in Vietnam

 - Documentation for export or customs clearance

-If you're shipping into markets like the EU or US, testing and labeling standards must be considered from day one, not after sampling.
+If you're shipping into markets like the EU or US, you must consider testing and labeling standards from day one, not after sampling.

 Be upfront about your business goals.